0xDexter0us/blog/content/posts/ccc-h1ctf.md

 https://ccc.h1ctf.com/2b5d2b11513d2c9b/api/ping/?id=-1%20UNION%20SELECT%204,'127.0.0.1',ascii(substring(password,1,1))from%20user%20where%20id=1%20--
 ```

 Biggest frustrating part of this CTF was the time limit on the `/api/ping` endpoint, one request per one minute.
-For hitting the endpoint 21 times we automated this process with burp intruder and we added delay of one minute between each request.
+For hitting the endpoint 21 times we automated this process with burp intruder and we added a delay of one minute between each request.

 {{< image src="/images/ccc-h1ctf/image-20210604022539717.png" position="center" style="border-radius: 5px;" >}}
 ---
 {{< image src="/images/ccc-h1ctf/2021-06-04_11-19.png" position="center" style="border-radius: 5px;" >}}

-After 21 requests and 21 minutes of waiting we finally got all characters but in packet length we had to subtract the packet length from `8` to get the ASCII value of the character of our password then we ended up with : `Ud7##############dQgI`
+After 21 requests and 21 minutes of waiting we finally got all characters but in packet length we had to subtract the packet length from `8` to get the ASCII value of the character of our password then we ended up with : `Ud7##############DLGL`

 {{< image src="/images/ccc-h1ctf/image-20210604023822223.png" position="center" style="border-radius: 5px;" >}}